+Collection methods (continued): The movable headboard is brought onto the top of the head with sufficient pressure to compress the hair.
 The measurement is recorded to the nearest 0.1 cm.
-Take a repeat measurement and record it to the nearest 0.1 cm.
-If the two measurements disagree by more than 1 cm, then take a third measurement.
+Take a repeat measurement.
+If the two measurements disagree by more than 0.5 cm, then take a third measurement.
 All raw measurements should be recorded on the data collection form.
-If practical, it is preferable to enter the raw data into the data base as this enables intra- and, where relevant, inter-observer errors to be assessed.
-The subject's measured hip circumference is subsequently calculated as the mean of the two observations, or the mean of the two closest measurements if a third is taken, and recorded on the form.
+If practical, it is preferable to enter the raw data into the database as this enables intra-observer and, where relevant, inter-observer errors to be assessed.
+The subject's measured height is subsequently calculated as the mean of the two observations, or the mean of the two closest measurements if a third is taken, and recorded on the form.
 If only a mean value is entered into the database then the data collection forms should be retained.
 It may be necessary to round the mean value to the nearest 0.1 cm.
-If so, rounding should be to the nearest even digit to reduce systematic over reporting.
-For example, a mean value of 102.25 cm would be rounded to 102.2 cm, while a mean value of 102.35 cm would be rounded to 102.4 cm.
+If so, rounding should be to the nearest even digit to reduce systematic over reporting (Armitage and Berry 1994).
+For example, a mean value of 172.25 cm would be rounded to 172.2 cm, while a mean value of 172.35 cm would be rounded to 172.4 cm.
 It is recommended that in population surveys, sociodemographic data including ethnicity should be collected, as well as other risk factors including physiological status (e.g. pregnancy), physical activity, smoking and alcohol consumption.
 Summary statistics may need to be adjusted for these variables.
-Validation and quality control measures: Steel tapes should be checked against a 1 metre engineer's rule every 12 months.
-If tapes other than steel are used they should be checked daily against a steel rule.
+National health data elements currently exist for sex, date of birth, country of birth and Indigenous Status.
+Data elements are being developed for physical activity and smoking.
+Validation and quality control measures: All equipment, whether fixed or portable should be checked prior to each measurement session to ensure that both the headboard and floor (or footboard) are at 90 degrees to the vertical rule.
+With some types of portable anthropometer it is necessary to check the correct alignment of the headboard, during each measurement, by means of a spirit level.
 Within- and, if relevant, between-observer variability should be reported.
-They can be assessed by the same (within-) or different (between-) observers repeating the measurement, on the same subjects, under standard conditions after a short time interval.
-The standard deviation of replicate measurements (technical error of measurement (Pederson & Gore 1996)) between observers should not exceed 2% and be less than 1.5% within observers.
-Extreme values at the lower and upper end of the distribution of measured hip circumference should be checked both during data collection and after data entry.
+They can be assessed by the same (within-) or different (between-) observers repeating the measurement of height, on the same subjects, under standard conditions after a short time interval.
+The standard deviation of replicate measurements (technical error of measurement (Pederson & Gore 1996)) between observers should not exceed 5 mm and be less than 5 mm within observers.
+Extreme values at the lower and upper end of the distribution of measured height should be checked both during data collection and after data entry.
 Individuals should not be excluded on the basis of true biological difference.
 Last digit preference, and preference or avoidance of certain values, should be analysed in the total sample and (if relevant) by observer, survey site and over time if the survey period is long.
-Related data:
+Related data: is used in the calculation of Adult body mass index, version 1 Administrative att ributes